The Story Continues….

 Mary’s story first emerged during my research for Love and War in the Pyrenees.
 The references were few and it was tantalising to know so little of this heroic woman.
 Then listening to a history guide at the camp at Rivesaltes one day, an elderly lady piped up to ask about the work of the Quakers.
 She told me later that she was the daughter of Mary Elmes, but that her mother had never told her anything of those times – so many people wanted to forget, and some – especially women- felt no desire for recognition.
 They simply did what had to be done.
 Perhaps also when the awful truth about the extermination camps was confirmed when they were liberated in 1945, they felt that what they had done was not enough.

-After Love and War in the Pyrenees was published I have heard from so many people, writing letters, sending emails via my website, even turning up at the door; the daughter of concentration camp victims offering me their last letters; the mysterious skeletons found buried in Andorra, probably killed by renegade passeurs; the elderly Catalan farmer describing how they hid the pig from the Germans; the teacher who recalled his childhood in the Ariège, the sweets offered by the soldiers- “You recaptured my childhood,” he told me; the American soldier who had been parachuted into the mountains to aid the Resistance and whom I finally met in Paris.
+After Love and War in the Pyrenees was published I had heard from so many people, writing letters, sending emails via my website, even turning up at the door; the daughter of concentration camp victims offering me their last letters; the mysterious skeletons found buried in Andorra, probably killed by renegade passeurs; the elderly Catalan farmer describing how they hid the pig from the Germans; the teacher who recalled his childhood in the Ariège, the sweets offered by the soldiers- “You recaptured my childhood,” he told me; the American soldier who had been parachuted into the mountains to aid the Resistance and whom I finally met in Paris.
 All stories that of course I wish I had been able to incorporate into the book, but I began to understand that is in the nature of such a subject that they will emerge only afterwards.

 I was particularly touched by one email I received from a 78 year old Quaker, Bernard Wilson, who had a house in the region.
 He says now his email to me changed his life.
 He had never written to a writer before, but was struck by the information about the work of the Quakers in Southwest France.
 He had not known any of it.
 But he mainly wrote because he recognised my name and had known my father, Walter Bailey, or rather known his reputation – Dad always had a reputation- because both had been students for the ministry at Rawdon Baptist College, in Yorkshire.